How to configure TLS ciphers in Nginx

 11. Confirm disabled legacy protocols no longer complete the handshake.

-If a TLSv1.0 or TLSv1.1 test still succeeds, another server block, another reverse proxy, or another TLS terminator is likely answering the request instead of the updated Nginx block.
+If a TLSv1.0 or TLSv1.1 test still negotiates a session, another server block, reverse proxy, or TLS terminator is likely answering the request instead of the updated Nginx block.